Kashio/kaiser/README.md

 Defaults to `Number.POSITIVE_INFINITY`.
 * `siteSizeLimit` - The maximum total of bytes to be crawled.
-This number can be passed but not by a large margin, because this check is only being applied before fetching new resources but not after, meaning that if we allow 10 byts to be fetched and now we're at 9, and the next resource is 10 bytes, then we will fetch a total of 19 bytes and then stop.
+This number can be passed but not by a large margin, because this check is only being applied before fetching new resources but not after, meaning that if we allow 10 bytes to be fetched and now we're at 9, and the next resource is 10 bytes, then we will fetch a total of 19 bytes and then stop.
 Defaults to `maxFileSize * maxLinkNumber`.
 * `maxTimeOverall` - The maximum time to crawl.
 Do no depend on this restriction too much,